 A member suggested that the response rate for an online evaluation system would be less representative than the current system.
 Currently, the respondents were those students who chose to attend class.
 With an online system, the respondents might self select such that only those with more extreme opinions (positive or negative) might choose to complete the evaluation form.
-Professor Naylor commented that a question on the evaluation form asking whether or not the student regularly attended class might be Policy on the Student Evaluation of Teaching in Courses (cont'd)
+Professor Naylor commented that a question on the evaluation form asking whether or not the student regularly attended class might be a) Online Evaluation and Response Rates (cont'd)